 How to get a kid to do what parents ask.
 Here are 4 parenting tips.

-Every child is different, and they respond best to different techniques at different ages.
+Every child is different, and they respond best to different techniques at various ages.
 This can make it hard to get kids to do what parents ask.
-But instead of trying to find specific techniques to get your child to do what you ask try to step back and focus on the mindsets behind the techniques.
+But instead of trying to find specific techniques to get your child to do what you ask, try to step back and focus on the mindsets behind the techniques.
 These mindsets stay the same from day to day and age to age.
-And within these mindsets you can incorporate a smorgasbord of techniques.
+Within these mindsets, you can incorporate a smorgasbord of techniques.

 1. Be consistent.

-No matter the age of the child consistency is the most important aspect of getting kids to do what parents ask.
+No matter the child's age, consistency is the most important aspect of getting kids to do what parents ask.
 Say what you mean and mean what you say.
 Be consistent with consequences and rules.
 And don’t change the rules without first explaining the change to your child.

 2. Be clear.

-The best way to set expectations is to document your directions and wishes on a chore wheel or chore chart rewarded by a universal wishlist.
+The best way to set expectations is to document your directions and wishes on a chore wheel or chore chart rewarded by a universal wish-list like Wishfinity.
 There's no confusion when the child can see and interact with your instructions.

 3. Get on their level.

 Squat down to your 4-year-old to tell them to stay in the yard.
 Text your teenager to remind them to be home by 8.
-Whatever the age of your child, communicate to them in a way that’s appropriate, understanding and engaging.
+Whatever your child's age, communicate with them in a way that’s appropriate, understanding, and engaging.